 I am the curator of a traveling exhibition entitled Thinkfast, which showcases a gradient of conceptual design thinking methodologies through previously unpublished work by both emerging designers and such established practitioners as James Corner, Chris Reed and Michael Van Valkenburgh, among many others.
 Thinkfast explores the nature of rapid conceptual thinking in contemporary design practice and education.
 With much of the field focused on the proliferation of hyper-real, super polished rendering techniques that, at times, distract viewers from the design’s conceptual void, my scholarship deconstructs the early processes of argumentative visual design and communication in order to reignite pedagogical discussions about design fundamentals and morphologies.
 Thinkfast was exhibited at Parsons The New School and Kansas State University in 2016, with more venues confirmed in the next academic year.
 I presented my paper “Collecting the Big Idea: an Exhibition of Conceptual Visualization in Contemporary Practice and Education” at the Council of Educators in Landscape Architecture and at the Design Communication Association Biannual Conference in 2016.
-Following that conference, I will submit an edited manuscript based on that paper entitled “Conceptual Visualization in Contemporary Practice and Education” to the Journal of Landscape Architecture, JoLA as a Visual Essay in the Thinking Eye category in 2016.
-My forthcoming book “Conceptual Landscapes” is currently under review with three publishing companies and is on track to have secured a contract by the end of 2016.
+Following that conference, I will submit an edited manuscript based on that paper entitled “Conceptual Visualization in Contemporary Practice and Education” to the Journal of Landscape Architecture, JoLA as a Visual Essay in the Thinking Eye category in 2018.
+My forthcoming book “Conceptual Landscapes” is currently under review with publishers and is on track to have secured a contract by the end of 2019.